 My Photography Journey in 2019 Including My Top 10 Images

 2019 has proved to be an exciting year and is the first year I have collated my best images created during the previous 12 month’s.
 In previous years I have edited images as they have been made, or as close to the shooting date as possible depending on the time I have available to edit and process the images.
-Sometimes where images have stood out or I considered them to be great shots I shared them to either my Instagram or Facebook page.
+Where I consider images to stand out I have shared them to my Instagram or Facebook page.
 I don’t really consider myself an active promoter of my work so hopefully 2020 will prove different, more on this in a future post.

 This year I decided to focus mainly on local nature and landscape scenes from around the West Midlands.
-Most of my images were shot no more than a 30 minutes drive from my home which really was a bonus.
+I shot many images no more than a 30 minutes drive from my home which really was a bonus.
 This allowed me to go out at very short notice and shoot something without really having to plan a route, look at tide times or arrange overnight accommodation etc..
 I also made a series of travel images from my 2 week cruising adventures around the Mediterranean in August.

 Autumn 2019 also saw me venturing into woodland photography for the first time.
 Woodland is a very difficult category to get right and is way out of my comfort zone.
 Practice is the only way to get better, so I hope to capture more woodland images in 2020.
 Bring on the magical mist and fog!

-The below image is one of my woodland photographs taken during Autumn in 2019.
-Captured in the Black Country not too far from home.
-I love the way the light is cast on the foreground leaves.
+The below image is one of my woodland photographs captured during Autumn in 2019.
+I love how the light is cast on the foreground leaves.
 The shot didn’t quite make it into my final 10 but was a close outsider.

 How I catalogue my images

 Every year I create a “year” folder in Lightroom in which I create an additional folder for each individual shoot or outing, I also created a collection called “2019 candidates” where I planned to add anything I considered to be my best work in 2019.
-As the year progressed images were added and removed from the collection based on what I liked and how I felt.
+As the year progressed added and removed images from the collection based on what I liked and how I felt.
 Sometimes an image will look an absolute cracker, the best shot you have ever taken yet when you look back in a few weeks time you hate it.
-Anyway this formed a body of work which could be easily reviewed at any stage of the year without having to look through several hundred different images.
+This formed a body of work I could easily review at any stage of the year without having to look through several hundred different images.